CNES/swot_simulator/README.md

 ## Documentation

-Learn more about xarray in its official documentation at https://swot-simulator.readthedocs.io/
+Learn more about swot_simulator in its official documentation at https://swot-simulator.readthedocs.io/